google/peoplemath/README.md

 There are both general, app-wide permissions and team-specific permissions.
 The general permissions contain a list of users/domains that can read the list of all teams (`ReadTeamList`), and a list of users/domains that can add a new team (`AddTeam`).
-Each teams' permissions contain a list of users/domain that can read all the team's information (`Read`), and a list of users/domains that can edit the team's information (`Write`).
+Each team's permissions contain a list of users/domain that can read all the team's information (`Read`), and a list of users/domains that can edit the team's information (`Write`).
 For each of those permissions, there is currently a list of allowed users/domain which each have a type (`email` or `domain`) and the corresponding value.